This page will assist you to find scholarly information and other resources to support your assessments.

 Use the following operators (also known as Booleans or connectors) to indicate how you want to search for your keywords:

-For example, a search in the Library Collection for: consumer AND "multi sensory"
+For example, a search in the Library Collection for: ("consumer experience") AND ("sensory marketing" OR multisensory)

 In your results page, use refine my results on the right-hand side of the page to filter your results by date, peer reviewed, etc.